Shadow Tactics: Blades of the Shogun

 Shadow Tactics: Blades of the Shogun is a stealth-oriented real-time tactics video game developed by Mimimi Productions and published by Daedalic Entertainment.
 The gameplay is similar to that of the Commandos and Desperados series.
-It was released on December 6, 2016, for Microsoft Windows, macOS and Linux, in July 2017 for PlayStation 4 and Xbox One, and for Amazon Luna on October 20, 2020.
+It was released on December 6, 2016, for Microsoft Windows, macOS and Linux, in July 2017 for PlayStation 4 and Xbox One, for Amazon Luna on October 20, 2020, and was released on March 18, 2026 for Nintendo Switch 2.

 A standalone expansion for the game titled Aiko's Choice was released in December 2021.
 It has five missions on new maps but adds no new gameplay features.

 Gameplay

 In Shadow Tactics, player characters must evade each enemy's cone of vision to stay undetected.

 Shadow Tactics: Blades of the Shogun is a stealth-oriented real-time tactics game inspired by the Commandos and Desperados game series.
 The player commands a small team and performs various acts of espionage, sabotage and assassination, such as infiltrating heavily guarded fortresses and eliminating enemies from within, killing/capturing special targets, stealing important documents, overhearing conversations to collect information, or rescuing other characters.
 Enemy guards have a visible cone of vision which the player must evade to remain undetected.
 Missions generally require the player to methodically eliminate enemies between them and the objective without raising the alarm; players can lure guards into ambushes, kill them with traps or staged accidents, or simply knock them out for a small amount of time.
 The player can move the bodies of slain or unconscious guards to hide them in bushes, empty rooms, barrels and wells so that they would not be found.
 If a player character is spotted or a dead body is discovered by the enemy, the alarm will be raised and additional patrols will be deployed to secure the area.
 In addition to guards, the player must also watch out for hostile civilians, who cannot attack but will alert any nearby guards of their presence, as well as birds and standing water, which make noise that guards can hear.
 Some missions incorporate environmental elements such as snow and darkness, which alter normal enemy behavior.

 Each mission also includes a set of "badges" for the player to earn.
 Two are for finishing the mission under a set period of time and for completing it on "Hardcore", the most difficult mode.
 Other badges are awarded for feats such as performing unique kills, not harming enemies, or not using certain skills.